rkgtech/gigaspaces-sbp-jekyll/db2-delta-server.markdown

 <iframe width="640" height="390" src="//www.youtube.com/embed/tBdphj2hjXk" frameborder="0" allowfullscreen></iframe>

- The Delta Server described with this best practice responsible for getting notifications from the database for any user activity (excluding data grid updates) and delegate these to the data grid.
+ The Delta Server described with this pattern responsible for getting notifications from the database for any user activity (excluding data grid updates) and delegate these to the data grid.
 You may specify the exact data set updates to be delegated to the data grid.

 # Scenario